-Belfast in Northern Ireland is a marvelous city, brimming with culture and history.
-It is also a fantastic destination if you want to enjoy one of the UK's best Christmas Markets.
+Belfast in Northern Ireland is a fantastic city, brimming with culture and history.
+It is also a fantastic destination if you want to enjoy one of the UK’s best Christmas Markets.

 There is a wide range of things on offer for all ages including international food stalls, children’s entertainment, a beer tent, live music events and Santa’s grotto.
 Enjoy the festive atmosphere and you may even find some extra special Christmas presents for your loved ones.

 How much does it cost to visit Belfast Christmas Market?

 There is no entrance fee, so you can feel free just stop by Belfast City Hall, wander around and enjoy the illuminated spectacle as often as you would like.

 What dates is the Belfast Christmas Market open this year?

 You can see the exact dates and opening hours for the Belfast Christmas Market here.

 Tips for visiting the Belfast Christmas Market

 As the weather in Ireland in December can be a little bit unpredictable, it is recommended to wear waterproof gear and to bring an umbrella.
 You might also want to stay in the city centre.
 One of the best hotels only about 0.2 miles from Belfast City Hall is fabulous 5-star The Fitzwilliam Hotel– well worth treating yourself.